Best DataRoma Alternatives

 Limited free access; Premium from $449/year

 GuruFocus combines superinvestor portfolio tracking with deep fundamental analysis tools.
-Beyond showing what gurus are buying, it provides valuation models (DCF, Graham Number, Peter Lynch value), financial strength scores, and a proprietary predictability rank.
-It's one of the few platforms that bridges the gap between portfolio tracking and stock research.
+Beyond showing what gurus are buying, it provides valuation models (DCF, Graham Number, Peter Lynch value), financial strength scores, and a proprietary predictability rank, tracking more than 60 renowned investors including Buffett and Munger alongside detailed insider trading data.
+It's one of the few platforms that bridges the gap between portfolio tracking and stock research, and its screener includes guru-inspired filters for finding stocks that match a specific investor's style.
+Limited free access is available, but Premium starts at $449/year — steep pricing for casual users just wanting to check a portfolio occasionally.
+The interface reflects that depth too: with valuation models, guru trackers, and insider data all packed together, GuruFocus can feel cluttered with too many features competing for attention on a single page.

 Pros